Lola T140

 Hank Candler in the Badger 200 at Road America in 1968.
 Copyright Tom Schultz 2006.
 Used with permission.

-Hank Candler (Lakewood, CO) US 1968 (Austin Raceway Park - 12 May 1968; R1 26 May; last seen 29 Sep 1968) - Jack Eiteljorg (Englewood, CO) ARRC 24 Nov 1968 (qualified in his Eisert); US 1969 (4 races) and then Eiteljorg returned to his Eisert - Steve Pfeifer (San Francisco, CA) SCCA Nationals 1969 (first known race Tucson Airfield 12 October 1969; crashed in practice for Road Race of Champions Daytona 29 November 1969 and heavily damaged.
+Hank Candler (Lakewood, CO) US 1968 (Austin Raceway Park - 12 May 1968; R1 26 May; last seen 29 Sep 1968).
+Sold to Jack Eiteljorg (Englewood, CO) and raced at the ARRC 24 Nov 1968 (Eiteljorg having qualified in his Eisert); US 1969 (4 races) and then Eiteljorg returned to his Eisert - Steve Pfeifer (San Francisco, CA) SCCA Nationals 1969 (first known race Tucson Airfield 12 October 1969; crashed in practice for Road Race of Champions Daytona 29 November 1969 and heavily damaged.
 David Pozzi bought it from Pfeifer in the late 70's or early 80's.
-Retained 2011.

 David has found that his car is stamped '11' on a triangular plate for the upper rear suspension link to chassis connection.
 This is unlikely to refer to SL140/11 as we can be confident that SL140/11 was Helferich's car.

-David Pozzi (US) 2011
+David Pozzi (USA) 2018

 Lola T140

-'the Gunn car'
+'the John Gunn car'

 (1968 only)